Petzys/usdx_scraper/README.md

                         The path to the directory with all music files to be read -s SPOTIFY [SPOTIFY ...], --spotify SPOTIFY [SPOTIFY ...]
-                        The URL/URI or ID of a Spotify playlist to search for songs, requires client_id and client_secret -o OUTPUT, --output OUTPUT
+                        The URL/URI or ID of a Spotify playlist to search for songs, requires client_id and client_secret -it INPUTTEXTFILE [INPUTTEXTFILE ...], --inputTextfile INPUTTEXTFILE [INPUTTEXTFILE ...]
+                        The paths to textfile which contain songs to search for; will enable findAll -fa, --findAll        Set to search for ALL songs matching the inputs.
+Otherwise the parser will try to find exactly one song per search entry
+  -o OUTPUT, --output OUTPUT
                         The output directory where all songs and their text files should be saved -sid SPOTIFYCLIENTID, --spotifyClientId SPOTIFYCLIENTID